 Managing your money is more than just knowing how much you have in your bank account; it means watching what you spend and saving what you’re able to.
 In today’s world, where every transaction can be automated and you’re just one click away from purchasing anything on the internet, sometimes it’s too easy to get caught up in spending and oblivious to keeping track of your money movement.
 As the result, financial management is trickier than ever before.
 That’s why financial literacy is vitally important – it equips us with the knowledge and skills we need to manage money effectively.
 Yet, many individuals lack this basic knowledge and cannot meet their daily expenses, let alone deal with this global Coronavirus crisis.

 Although the risks of this crisis are new, the idea of a crisis affecting people’s finances is not.
-The reality is that we will all live through multiple events that have the potential of impacting your finances.
+The reality is that we will all live through multiple events that have the potential of impacting our finances.
 So, here are 5 lessons we all should learn from COVID-19 to become more financially literate:

 1. Have a financial plan

 Managing your money is like controlling what you eat – It requires commitment, determination and discipline.
-Have you ever thought to yourself “This’ll be my last chocolate cake.
+Have you ever thought to yourself “This will be my last chocolate cake.
 I’ll start my diet from tomorrow” and you never did?
 It’s a bit like during a time of economic growth, you think that because you are paying your bills, with a little to spare each month, you’re good.
 But it’s not enough, especially when hit with a blow – like a pandemic!

-You need a plan to constantly improve your financial position, so that you are prepped to navigate through any challenges ahead.
+You need a plan to constantly improve your financial position so that you are prepped to navigate through any challenges ahead.
 As the saying goes, failing to plan is planning to fail!

 You need to set a financial goal now and work towards it.
 It’s not a thought you save for later.
 Write down your goals and back them up with a plan.
 Having it written down means you can reference it, measure it and manage it to keep track of your progress.

-“A goal without a plan is just a wish” – Antoine de Saint Expiry
+“A goal without a plan is just a wish”– Antoine de Saint Expiry

 Contingency planning is an essential part of financial planning.
 It’s the proactive strategy for risk management.
 You’re preparing yourself ahead of time for potential negative events.
 To so this, ask yourself questions like…